Feminist Encounters: A Journal of Critical Studies in Culture and Politics

 CASE STUDIES

 In both cases the female AKEL MP Irene Charalambidou is involved.
-The first case study involves the male DISY MP Andreas Themistokleous who in June 2015 used misogynistic language via Facebook to refer to Charalambidou.
+The first case study involves the male DISY4 MP Andreas Themistokleous who in June 2015 used misogynistic language via Facebook to refer to Charalambidou.
 Themistokleous’ Facebook post was in response to an article published in the Cypriot Fileleftheros newspaper, which criticised male MPs (including himself) who had rejected a law intended to criminalise hate language aimed against LGBTQ communities.

 The second case study occurred in late June 2015 and involved MP Charalambidou and the DISY deputy leader Andreas Kyprianou; it regards the subsequent police investigation of an incident of sexual assault when Kyprianou reportedly tried to take a photo up her skirt (“upskirting”).
 Following this incident, both MPs announced through social media that they had reported the other to the police.